TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 fidel_poly_order: Order of the polynomial for fidelity kernel.
 Default = -1 (means will tune)

 fidel_use_same_bandwidth: If true,  will use same bandwidth on all fidelity dimensions.
-Applies only when
+Applies only when fidel_kernel_type is se or matern.
+Default=False.

 fidel_use_same_scalings: If true,  will use same scaling on all fidelity dimensions.
-Applies only when
+Applies only when fidel_kernel_type is poly.
+Default=False.

 fitness_sampler_scaling_const: The scaling constant for sampling according to exp_probs.

 get_initial_qinfos: A function to obtain initial qinfos.

 gpb_hp_tune_criterion: Which criterion to use when tuning hyper-parameters.
-Other
+Other options are post_sampling and post_mean.

-gpb_hp_tune_probs: With what probability should we choose each strategy given in hp_tune_criterion.
+gpb_hp_tune_probs: With what probability should we choose each strategy given in hp_tune_criterion.If "uniform" we we will use uniform probabilities and if "adaptive" we will use adaptive probabilities which weight acquisitions according to how well they do.

 gpb_ml_hp_tune_opt: Which optimiser to use when maximising the tuning criterion.

 gpb_post_hp_tune_burn: How many initial samples to ignore during sampling.

 gpb_post_hp_tune_method: Which sampling to use when maximising the tuning criterion.
-Other
+Other option is nuts

 gpb_post_hp_tune_offset: How many samples to ignore between samples.